Henley-on-Thames: Landmarks and structures

-Property

-Lloyds Bank's analysis of house price growth in 125 market towns in England over the year to June 2016 (using Land Registry data), found that Henley was the second-most expensive market town in the country with an average property price of £748,001.

 Transport

 The town's railway station is the terminus of the Henley Branch Line from Twyford.
-In the past there have been direct services to London Paddington.
+In the past, there have been direct services to London Paddington.
 There are express mainline rail services from Reading (6 miles) to Paddington.
 Trains from High Wycombe (12 miles) go to London Marylebone.
 The M4 motorway (junction 8/9) and the M40 motorway (junction 4) are both about (7 miles) away.
-There are two bus services that runs from Reading through to High Wycombe via Henley.
-They are the 800 and the 850 bus service.

-Well-known institutions and organisations

-The River and Rowing Museum, located in Mill Meadows, is the town's one museum.
-It was established in 1998, and officially opened by Queen Elizabeth II.
-The museum, designed by the architect David Chipperfield, features information on the River Thames, the sport of rowing, and the town of Henley itself.
-The University of Reading's Henley Business School is near Henley, as is Henley College.
-Rupert House School is a preparatory school located in Bell Street.
+Bus route 850 is operated by Carousel Buses on a 15 minute frequency between High Wycombe, Marlow and Henley, extending every 30 minutes to Reading via Wargrave and Twyford.

+Notable businesses

+Major investment management company Invesco Perpetual is headquartered in Henley.

+Engineering company Stuart Turner manufactures domestic pumps in their town-centre factory.

+Watchmaker Bremont is based in the town and assembles their watches in their factory on the edge of town.

+Organic baby food manufacturer Ella's Kitchen is headquartered in Henley-on-Thames.